 — Plan 7 of 9 from Outer Space by Odon

 After passing the "big, shiny and sciencey!" period, a highly developed civilization can enter a stage where technology continues to advance, but becomes a lot sleeker and subtler.
 At the same time, society gets epic.
 Jumpsuits will start being replaced by togas, robes and such garments, bustling mega-cities by brilliant arcologies.
 There will be crystals.
 Lots and lots of crystals.
-This world of tomorrow may end up looking much like Ancient Greece (the theme-park Cecille B. de Mille version at least) while still enjoying ultratech comforts.
+This world of tomorrow may end up looking much like Ancient Greece (the theme-park Cecil B. de Mille version at least) while still enjoying ultratech comforts.

 It's kinda like the civilization-scale equivalent of crossing the Bishonen Line.

-Any society with Crystal Spires and Togas holds a high chance of being populated with Perfect Pacifist People (or aliens, as the case may be) and requires others (namely The Hero and his squad) to take up arms for them.
+Any society with Crystal Spires and Togas holds a high chance of being ruled by Philosopher Kings, and populated with Perfect Pacifist People (or aliens, as the case may be) and requires others (namely The Hero and his squad) to take up arms for them.
 Occasionally they occur in the past, A Long Time Ago, in a Galaxy Far Far Away..., since decimated by some catastrophe with perhaps a single surviving Advanced Ancient Acropolis.
 Sufficiently Advanced Aliens are not the same thing, but as beings who can do anything with no apparent devices, they could be a logical outcome.
 Thematically it may play opposite number to a society in Medieval Stasis.
 A common subversion has this kind of atmosphere only for the rich and powerful, while everyone else lives in a Used Future.